 All things in life change, including prices.

 As a stylist, this is always a difficult situation.
 I love my clients like family.
-I also need to make enough to feed my family, and hopefully pay for college.
+I also need to make enough to feed my family, and hopefully pay for my kids' college.

 As an owner, this is a no-brainer.
 I have to make enough to cover costs, pay employees and take home a paycheck myself.

 But, this is about something more.

 One of the biggest challenges I face when checking out a client is what to charge.